-“A Space of One’s Own" is a creative exploration of our relationship to home, and what it means to build a safer, more supportive environment in our own lives, as well as for others around us.
+“A Space of One’s Own” was a creative exploration of our relationship to home, and what it means to build a safer, more supportive environment in our own lives, as well as for others around us.
 It’s an acknowledgment of the various factors that impact women’s lives and how communities come together to create an environment where all women can thrive.
-In March, our Dreambox members visited the Lillian Howell Project and were absolutely in awe of the work they do in the education, care and support they provide to young women in Sydney.
-We are extremely grateful to have had the chance to learn about their work in depth.
+The program featured the premiere of a four-part a capella composition by Deepka Ratra, a series of improvised musical games by Chloe Chung and artworks by Sandra Brand.

-Dreambox Collective artists visiting Lillian Howell Project, March 2021
+Dreambox Collective artists visiting the Lillian Howell Project, March 2021

 Vivian has worked in Community Services for over 15 years, with experience working with Domestic Violence and Adult women survivors of child sexual abuse.
 She has a passion in working with and empowering women and children since the start of her career and is proud of her achievements, especially at Lillian’s, where she has been the manager for 7 years, and believes this is the best job she has ever had!